niplav/site/eccentric.md

 actually investigate this-->, so the information would be quite valuable.

-__More is possible__: Another nice thing about this proposal is that it is very scalable: The minimum viable product can be made by a motivated individual in one evening, but more sophisticated versions are possible.
+__More is possible__: Another nice thing about this proposal is that it is scalable: The minimum viable product can be made by a motivated individual in one evening, but more sophisticated versions are possible.
 One possible extension could look like a [voting advice application](https://en.wikipedia.org/wiki/Voting_advice_application),